alphasoc/nfr/README.md

-  account register    Generate an API key via the licensing server account status      Show the status of your AlphaSOC API key and license listen [interface]  Start the DNS sniffer and score live events read [file]         Process collected DNS queries stored on disk in PCAP format version             Show the Namescore binary version help                Provides help and usage instructions
+  account register    Generate an API key via the licensing server account status      Show the status of your AlphaSOC API key and license listen [interface]  Start the DNS sniffer and score live events read [file]         Process DNS events stored on disk in PCAP format version             Show the Namescore binary version help                Provides help and usage instructions